Meshdako/Taller2-edd/README.md

 # Taller2-edd

-a work from edd course
+in this repository we'll add the code from work 2 from edd course